npgall/cqengine/README.md

 *CQEngine – Collection Query Engine – is a Java collection which can be searched using SQL-like queries, with extremely low latency.
 Supports millions of queries per second, with response times in the order of microseconds.*

-*CQEngine is a high performance searchable Java collection, which supports on-heap persistence, off-heap persistence, disk persistence, and supports MVCC transaction isolation.*
+*CQEngine supports on-heap persistence, off-heap persistence, disk persistence, and supports MVCC transaction isolation.*

 ---
 * You can find the latest source code for CQEngine here on GitHub.